 I was the oldest of four children, and it was no secret that we went through a lot of toilet paper.
 We lived at least 25 minutes (on a sunny day) outside of town on the edge of a mining camp.
 There were no stores that were just minutes away when we ran out of things, which happened more frequently than it should.
 When we ran out of toilet paper, my mom would send me to our neighbors house to borrow a roll.
 If that wasn’t embarrassing enough to a preteen girl, the boy who lived in that house was my classmate.
 I spent half my school day worried he was going to spill the beans to our classmates about how frequently we ran out of toilet paper.
 I felt like I might be scarred for life, and maybe it did, but not in a bad way.
 I stock pile toilet paper.
-My laundry room closet is stacked with rolls of paper goods because I have an overwhelming fear of running out.
+I chose the best brands from reading product reviews and my laundry room closet is stacked with rolls of paper goods because I have an overwhelming fear of running out.
 As a southerner, I don’t mind borrowing the occasional cup of sugar, but I won’t be asking for anymore toilet paper if I can help it.
 I frequently buy items in bulk, especially when they’re on sale.
 April is when you should head to Walmart for the Stock Up and Save Event.
 Here is my list of a few best items to buy in bulk and when to buy them.

 During the #StockUpSave event at Walmart, you can find some good deals on some of your favorite and trusted brands such as:

 - Tide 100 oz.
 Original HE Liquid Laundry Detergent

 - Head & Shoulders Dry Scalp Shampoo, 23.7 oz.

 - Head & Shoulders Dry Scalp Conditioner, 23.7 oz.

 - Dawn Original 75 oz.